Coronavirus Covid 19: Cancelled - the 1pm Ashley Bloomfield show

 Bloomfield, though, was always a welcome sight.
 "He hasn't stopped being a calming presence."

-The 1pm briefings will begin again on Monday.
+The 1pm briefings will begin again tomorrow.
 Bloomfield is expected to lead.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website